Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Abstract

 \section{Abstract}

 We present a suite of high resolution hydrodynamic simulations of binaries immersed in circumbinary accretion disks (CBDs).
-For the first time, we investigate the \textbf{preferential accretion rate as a function of both eccentricity $e_{\rm b}$ and mass ratio $q_{\rm b}$} in a densely sampled parameter space, finding that when compared with circular binaries, \begin{enumerate*}[label=(\roman*)] \item \textbf{mass ratios grow more efficiently in binaries on moderately eccentric orbits ($0.0 \lesssim e_{\rm b} \lesssim 0.4$)}, and \item \textbf{high eccentricities ($e_{\rm b} \gtrsim 0.6 $) suppress mass ratio growth.} \end{enumerate*} We suggest that this non-monotonic preferential accretion behaviour may produce an observable shift in the mass ratio distributions of stellar binaries and massive black hole binaries.
-We further find that the response of a CBD can be divided into three regimes, depending on eccentricity and mass ratio: (i) CBDs around circular binaries always precess freely, whereas CBDs around eccentric binaries either (ii) undergo \textbf{forced precession} or (iii) remain \textbf{locked} at an angle with respect to the binary periapsis.
+For the first time, we investigate the preferential accretion rate as a function of both eccentricity $e_{\rm b}$ and mass ratio $q_{\rm b}$ in a densely sampled parameter space, finding that when compared with circular binaries, \begin{enumerate*}[label=(\roman*)] \item mass ratios grow more efficiently in binaries on moderately eccentric orbits ($0.0 \lesssim e_{\rm b} \lesssim 0.4$), and \item high eccentricities ($e_{\rm b} \gtrsim 0.6 $) suppress mass ratio growth. \end{enumerate*} We suggest that this non-monotonic preferential accretion behaviour may produce an observable shift in the mass ratio distributions of stellar binaries and massive black hole binaries.
+We further find that the response of a CBD can be divided into three regimes, depending on eccentricity and mass ratio: (i) CBDs around circular binaries always precess freely, whereas CBDs around eccentric binaries either (ii) undergo forced precession or (iii) remain locked at an angle with respect to the binary periapsis.
 Forced precession in eccentric binaries is associated with strong modulation of individual accretion rates on the precession timescale, a potentially observable signature in accreting binaries with short orbital periods.
+We provide CBD locking angles and precession rates as a function of $e_{\rm b}$ and $q_{\rm b}$ for our simulation suite.